emk/toyos-rs/crates/alloc_buddy_simple/README.md

 equivalent directory on your system.
 For example code, see [the toyos `Makefile`][Makefile].

-You may also want to apply the [barebones nofp patch][nofp] if your kernel space does not support
+You may also want to apply the [barebones nofp patch][nofp] to `libcore` if your kernel space does not support floating point.

 [Makefile]: https://github.com/emk/toyos.rs/blob/master/Makefile
 [nofp]: https://github.com/thepowersgang/rust-barebones-kernel/blob/master/libcore_nofp.patch